Skip to main content

 4

-• Roughly chop the salted almonds.
-Serve the mash and bell pepper on deep plates.
+• Roughly chop the almonds.
+Slice the portobello.